 Action Plans and Projects

 Here the Action Plan was based on a strong majority view that the parish needed more small and 'affordable' dwellings.
 At the time the the parish already had one official 'Affordable Housing' scheme, but it was not suffient to meet demand.
 Since then a second scheme has been implemented, and is widely considered to be a great success, both from the social and from the architectural aesthetics points of view.
 This is 'Melchet View' on Salisbury Road.
+Further development will be determined by the Neighbourhood Development Plan.

 Village Design Statement